Rishan-code/Canterella_implementation-grp-4/README.md

     ```bash
     python launch.py
     ```
+5. By navigating to these folders u can get access to both the theta and tree shape files :
+    ```bash
+    cd Canterella_implementation/Src/theta
+    ```
+    ```bash
+    cd Canterella_implementation/Src/tree
+    ```
-4. Submit the simulation job to a cluster using the provided script (or run locally):
+5. Submit the simulation job to a cluster using the provided script (or run locally):
     ```bash
     sbatch run_simulation.sh
     # For local execution (if LAMMPS is in your PATH):